Adversarial Reinforcement Learning for Procedural Content Generation: Environments

 \subsubsection{Generator}

 The Generator's actions control the length of the segments (in meters $[20, 30]$), curve (in degrees $[-30, 30]$), and height change (in meters $[-5, 5]$).
 The new section is requested by the Solver \SI{15}{\metre} before the road ends, thus generating a constant flow of new sections that create a race track.
 The Generator's observation consists of both a game state array (relative position to the goal, heading, angle relative to the goal, goal distance, and auxiliary input), and a ray cast array to give it information about the environment ahead.
 The ray casts can be used as a way of creating a track in an already filled environment where they can work as a collision detector.
+We introduce a ray cast array in order to allow the model to be deployed in an already existing environment with obstacles already in place.
+This way the ray casts can be used for the agent to learn to avoid obstacles while still creating a traversable environment.
 If the track is colliding with itself or other obstacles, the track ends and the episode terminates.